arosspope/eliza-rs/README.md

 ![convo](http://i.imgur.com/Z69mFI8.gif)

 ELIZA simulates conversation by implementing _pattern matching_ and a _substitution methodology_ that gives users an illusion of understanding on the part of the program.
 Directives on how to process input are provided by 'scripts', (written originally in MAD-Slip, now in json) which allow ELIZA to engage in discourse by following script rules.
+Weizenbaum’s intention was to demonstrate that the communication between man and machine is superficial.
 The most famous script, [DOCTOR](scripts/doctor.json), simulates a Rogerian psychotherapist.

-Weizenbaum’s intention with the ELIZA program, was to 'demonstrate that the communication between man and machine is superficial'.

-> [Weizenbaum, J. (1996)](https://www.cse.buffalo.edu//~rapaport/572/S02/weizenbaum.eliza.1966.pdf), _ELIZA - A computer program for the study of natural language communication between man and machine_, Communications of the ACM, vol 9, issue 1
+> Weizenbaum, J. (1996), _ELIZA - A computer program for the study of natural language communication between man and machine_, Communications of the ACM, vol 9, issue 1

 ## Installation